Devnadish/CV_next/posts/enfirebase.md

 ---
-title: "Firbase"
+title: 'Firbase'
-subtitle: "Building Scalable Apps with Firebase"
+subtitle: 'Building Scalable Apps with Firebase'
-date: "2020-12-22"
+date: '2020-12-22'
-description: "Build scalable apps with Firebase.
+description: 'Build scalable apps with Firebase.
 Our guide covers everything from setup to best practices.
 Learn to integrate Firebase services and optimize performance.
-Stay updated with the latest features to ensure your app stays efficient."
+Stay updated with the latest features to ensure your app stays efficient.'
 ---

 # Firebase